moyano83/High-Performance-Spark/README.md

 Catalyst is the SparkSQL query optimizer, which takes the query plan and transform it into an execution Plan.
 Using techniques like pattern matching, the optimizer builds a physical plan based on rule-based and cost-based optimizations.
 Spark might also use code generation using the _Janino_ library.
 For very large query plans the optimizer might run into problems, that can be solved by converting the `DataFrame`/`Dataset` to an `RDD`, cache it perform the iterative operations and convert the `RDD` back.

 #### JDBC/ODBC Server
-SparkSQL a JDBC server to allow access to external systems to its resources.
+SparkSQL has a JDBC server to allow access to external systems to its resources.
 This JDBC server is based on the HiveServer2.
 To start and stop this server from the command line use: `./sbin/start-thriftserver.sh` and `./sbin/stop-thriftserver.sh`.
 You can set config parameters using `--hiveconf <key=value>`.
 To Start it programmatically you can create the server with `HiveTriftServer2.startWithContext(hiveContext)`.

 ## Chapter 4: Joins (SQL and Core)<a name="Chapter4"></a>